— ◆ —

 Your immediate practitioner observations

 What struck you?
 What was conspicuously absent?
-What is the subtext underneath what they said?
+What is the subtext?

 Section 1 of 5